“What I cannot create, I do not understand.” Richard Feynman

 To be clear, we will devote 20 to 30 minutes of our meet up to working on this challenge.
-You will work in groups while I circulate between breakout rooms.
+You will work in groups while I circulate.
 To be clear, you shouldn't start work on this challenge until we meet, aside from watching the video and reading the two pages noted above.
 Obviously, if you're not an enrolled student, you'll have to do this work independently.
 See the meet up section for more context.

 Synchronous Meet Up, AKA our Class Time

-We will use this time to: (1) get to know each other a little; (2) troubleshoot any issues folks might have had working through the knowledge base; (3) complete your mission; and (4) discuss the readings.
+We will use this time to: (1) get to know each other a little; (2) troubleshoot any issues folks might have had working through the knowledge base; (3) complete your mission (please bring your laptop); and (4) discuss the readings.

 We will add the following to your mission's QnA.
 Note the use of the Title, Author, and Before tags.

 <p><b>This is a <a href="https://www.codingthelaw.org/#mission">class project</a>.
 You should not rely on it as a source of legal information!</b></p>